 * This is a two-part exam with one portion being advanced orchestration.
 For that portion, students must orchestrate a short piano excerpt.

 ** For this exam please be prepared to conduct the following excerpt: Beethoven’s Symphony No. 1, Movement IV (beginning to letter B; resume at m.
 226 to letter F).
-Excerpt, audio file, and exam submission details are detailed in Blackboard.
+Excerpt, audio file, and exam submission details are detailed in Brightspace.

 The Examinations (Brief Descriptions and Suggestions for Review)